Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Conclusion

 \section{Conclusion}

-In this paper, we propose multiplier bootstraps for network count functionals.
-Our multiplicative proposal involves perturbing a potential subgraph by the product of independent multiplier random variables.
-We also present the linear and quadratic bootstrap, which can be seen as different orders of approximations of the Hoeffding decomposition of the statistic arising from the multiplier bootstrap.
-We show that the quadratic bootstrap is higher-order correct for moderately sparse graphs whereas the linear bootstrap is first-order correct but faster.
+In this paper, we propose a family of multiplier bootstraps for network count functionals.
+For large sparse graphs, we present and analyze an approximate linear bootstrap method that uses randomized sketching algorithms for subgraph counting.
+Our theoretical results establish a phase transition phenomena in which different computational regimes lead to limiting behavior.
+We also present the quadratic bootstrap, which is higher-order correct for moderately sparse graphs; therefore, this method offers a computationally feasible alternative for smaller graphs where accuracy is paramount.
 For the first time in the literature, we also derive Edgeworth expansions for smooth functions of counts.
-Empirically, we observe an interesting phenomenon in which the linear bootstrap, which is not higher-order correct in any regime, performs better than other methods for sparse graphs since the higher-order correct methods directly or indirectly involve estimation of higher-order moments that may not be accurately estimated under sparsity.
-To truly harness the computational power of the linear bootstrap, we also present and analyze an approximate bootstrap method which uses randomized sketching algorithms for estimating local network counts that are used by the linear method.
-Taken together, we establish the multiplier bootstrap as a user-friendly, automatic procedure that can be tailored to yield higher-order correctness or scalable and consistent inference.
+Taken together, we establish the multiplier bootstrap as a user-friendly, automatic procedure that can be tailored to yield higher-order correctness or scalable and consistent inference. \bk